Kadarji Rao Scindia

 Kadarji Rao Scindia was the fourth Maharaja of Gwalior State for a brief period.
 He became Maharaja of Gwalior after two years of death of Jankoji Rao Scindia in Third battle of Panipat in 1761.

-He was the son of Tukoji Rao Scindia, however he refused the appointment, and remained as a nominal peshwa's appointment to a new Sardar which occurred on 10 July 1764 in the person of Manaji Rao Scindia.
+He was the son of Tukoji Rao Scindia.
+However, he refused the appointment, and remained as a nominal peshwa's appointment to a new Sardar which occurred on 10 July 1764 in the person of Manaji Rao Scindia.

+Kadarji Rao Scindia Scindia DynastyBorn: ?
+Died: ?